knownasmobin/discordbot/README.md

 # Discord Music Bot in Go

-A Discord bot that can play music from YouTube and Spotify using FFmpeg.
+A Discord bot that can play music from YouTube and Spotify using FFmpeg with slash commands.

 ## Prerequisites